-But rather than wait for what automakers and car rental companies have in mind for solutions, there are plenty of measures that consumers can take to mitigate the likelihood that their vehicles will be hacked.
+Rather than wait for what automakers and car rental companies to find solutions, there are plenty of measures that consumers can take to mitigate the likelihood that their vehicles will be hacked.
 Those measures have been strongly supported by Gloria Bergquist, a spokesperson at the Alliance of Automobile Manufacturers.

-“Cybersecurity is everyone’s responsibility, and consumers — along with automakers and their suppliers — need to be vigilant,” she said in July.
+“Cybersecurity is everyone’s responsibility, and consumers — along with automakers and their suppliers — need to be vigilant,” she said.
 “Consumers should exercise good cyber hygiene in all they do, including properly pairing a phone to a car, deleting phone data from rental cars (if paired), and being active in doing the maintenance and updates as requested for phones and vehicles.”

 One simple measure is to ensure that the models they own or rent are in the loop regarding software updates.
-That involves keeping in contact with a dealership about software updates and if you’ve rented a vehicle for a particularly long time, notify the car rental firm that made your booking.
+That involves staying in contact with a dealership regarding software updates.
+If you’ve rented a vehicle for a particularly long time, notify the car rental firm that made your booking.
 In many cases you might get a response from the manufacturer via email, while other times a personal visit to the dealer might be preferable.

 Users will have to double down on smartphone security, especially when it’s synched with the car.
 It’s no magic bullet, but having a really strong password, meaning using a combination of letters, numbers and special characters, will go a long way towards thwarting hackers who try to virtually invade your space via a WiFi.